concubicycle/RunShoot/README.md

 Whatever libraries are not conveniently available as public repos with CMake projects are placed in `/thirdparty`.

-*NOTE*: Currently, there is currently a weird linker error that may occur on first time build, but not afterwards.
-I am looking into it.
+*NOTE*:
-If you encounter a zlib-related error, try building again: fatal error LNK1105: cannot close file 'C:/sandbox/dev/RunShoot/build/assimp/src/assimp-build/contrib/zlib/Debug/zlibd.lib'
+If you encounter a zlib-related error, (or some other linking error) try building/running again.
+I think I resolved this, but it was an issue on windows machines: fatal error LNK1105: cannot close file 'C:/sandbox/dev/RunShoot/build/assimp/src/assimp-build/contrib/zlib/Debug/zlibd.lib'